graalvm/graalvm-demos/native-jfr-demo/README.md

     ```bash
     ./jfrdemo -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
     ```
     This command runs the application as a native executable.
     The `-XX:+FlightRecorder` and `-XX:StartFlightRecording` options enable the built-in Flight Recorder and start recording to a specified binary file, _recording.jfr_.

 5. Start [VisualVM](https://visualvm.github.io/) to view the contents of the recording file in a user-friendly way.
-GraalVM provides VisualVM in the core installation.
-To start the tool, run:
-    ```bash
-    $JAVA_HOME/bin/jvisualvm
-    ```

 6. Go to **File**, then **Add JFR Snapshot**, browse _recording.jfr_, and open the selected file.
 Confirm the display name and click **OK**.
 Once opened, there is a bunch of options you can check: Monitoring, Threads, Exceptions, etc., but you should be mostly interested in the events browsing.
 It will look something like this: